sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 You can get individual and aggregate statistics about the quality of extractions.

+**Quality buckets**

-You can query the following 12 “buckets” of aggregated extraction quality scores:
+You can filter extractions by the following 12 “buckets” of aggregated extraction quality scores:

 ![image-20230802135848603](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20230802135848603.png)

-TODO: the following graph should really show like 11-20 or 0-9% to be accurate...

-Sensible returns the preceding histogram in the API as an array, like: `[7,5,3,3,2,1,1,4,7,9,13,15]`.
+- [0, 10)

+-  [10, 20)

+-  [20, 30)

+-  [30, 40)

+- [40, 50)

+- [50, 60)

+-  [60, 70)

+-  [70, 80)

+-  [80, 90)

+-  [90, 95)

+-  [95, 100)

+- [100]

+  `[` denotes inclusive whereas `)` is exclusive

+For example, a document extraction with a quality score of .85, or 85%, falls into the  [80, 90) bucket.

+Sensible returns the histogram in the preceding image as an array through the [API](ref:statistics).
+For example, when the API returns ``"quality_score_histogram":[7,5,3,3,2,1,1,4,7,9,13,15]` , the first and last items in the array  show that on a given day for a given config, 7 extractions scored in the lowest bucket of 0-10%, and 15 scored in the highest bucket of 100%.

-From this array, you can calculate the following metrics yourself or view them in the Sensible app:
+From this array, you can calculate other metrics or view them in the Sensible app, for example:

-From the information returned by this endpoint, you can either calculate or view in the Sensible app, 4 different types of aggregate stats in a given date range:

-- total number of extractions
+- total number of extractions in a time period
 - doc type / config usage (# of relevant extractions / total extractions)
 - daily stats (i.e. the API extractions graph with specific totals per day)
-- Configs require attention (for now, using the formula described in Notion)
+- Configs require attention

+**Quality score**

-Sensible calculates the percentage quality score for each extraction as follows:
+Sensible calculates the quality score for each extraction as follows:

 `quality score` = (`non-null fields extracted` - `validation penalities` )/ `total fields defined in config`